cwaldbieser/grouper_python_provisioner/provisioner/doc/pds.rst

 The null group mapper is selected with the value `null_group_mapper`.
 It maps subjects to an empty set of groups.
 Such messages are discarded by the provisioner delivery service.
 In effect, it only allows the processing of messages that include group information.
+Messages that indicate other kinds of attribute changes on subjects would be discarded.

 ;;;;;;;;;;;;;;;;;;
 RDBMS Group Mapper